Alekla0126/Offline_tetris/README.md

 ## App flow

-1. When the application is launched, the main() function is the first function that's executed.
-It ensures Firebase is initialized, and then it starts your MyApp.
+1. The main entry point of the application is the main function.
+It initializes the Flutter app by calling WidgetsFlutterBinding.ensureInitialized() and then initializes Firebase by calling Firebase.initializeApp().
+Finally, it runs the MyApp widget.

-2. MyApp is a StatelessWidget that returns a MaterialApp as its widget tree.
-The root of this MaterialApp is the HomePage.
+2. The MyApp widget is a stateless widget and serves as the root of the application.
+It creates a MaterialApp widget with a HomePage widget as its home.

-3. HomePage is a StatefulWidget, which means it can hold mutable state.
-The corresponding State object is _HomePageState.
+3. The HomePage widget is a stateful widget that creates the UI for the home page of the app.
+It has an associated state class _HomePageState which extends State<HomePage>.

-4. As soon as HomePage is inserted into the tree, initState() in _HomePageState is called.
-This method is only called once in the lifecycle of a State object.
+4. In the _HomePageState class, there are several properties defined:

-5. initState() calls the _fetchUrl() method, which is asynchronous and can be split into a few main parts:
+_navigationCompleter: It is a Completer object that will be used to complete a future navigation operation.

-- It fetches the URL from SharedPreferences.
-This is the URL that was saved from the previous app launch.
-If there is no URL saved, it sets _url to an empty string.
+_connectivity: It is an instance of Connectivity class used to check the device's connectivity status.
-It checks the device's connectivity.
-If there's no network connection, it shows a dialog informing the user of the network error and sets _url to the locally saved URL or to an empty string if there is no locally saved URL.
+_url: It is a string variable that holds the URL to be loaded in the web view.

-- If there is a network connection, it tries to fetch the URL from Firebase Remote Config.
+5. The initState method is overridden to perform initialization tasks when the HomePage widget is created.
+It calls the _fetchUrl method to fetch the URL.

-- It sets the config settings for Firebase Remote Config to fetch the values within a 60 seconds timeout and it sets the minimum fetch interval to 0 seconds.
+6. The _fetchUrl method is responsible for fetching the URL from either Firebase Remote Config or local storage.
+It first retrieves the locally stored URL from SharedPreferences.
+Then, it checks the device's connectivity status using Connectivity and handles the case when there is no network connection by showing a network error dialog and setting the _url variable to the locally stored URL.

-- It fetches and activates the Firebase Remote Config values.
+7. If there is an internet connection, the method proceeds to fetch the URL from Firebase Remote Config using FirebaseRemoteConfig.
+It sets the configuration settings and then fetches and activates the remote config.
+It retrieves the URL value from the remote config and checks if it is a valid URL.
+If the URL is valid or the device is an emulator, it sets the _url variable with the fetched URL.

-- It gets the URL from Firebase Remote Config.
+8. If the URL is empty, it displays a loading indicator.
+Otherwise, it renders the WebViewPage widget passing the _url value.

-- It checks if the device is an emulator.
-If the URL fetched from Firebase is not empty or the device is not an emulator, it checks if the locally saved URL is different from the fetched URL.
-If it is different, it saves the fetched URL in SharedPreferences and sets _url to the fetched URL.
-If the URL fetched from Firebase is empty and the device is an emulator, it navigates to the Tetris game page.
+9. The dispose method is overridden to perform cleanup tasks when the HomePage widget is removed.
+It waits for the _navigationCompleter future to complete and then navigates to the TetrisGamePage.

-- If there's an error while fetching the URL from
+10. The _showNetworkErrorDialog method displays a network error dialog when there is no network connection.
+It shows an alert dialog with a title and content, and the dialog cannot be closed by the user.

-6. Firebase Remote Config, it shows a dialog informing the user of the network error. build() in _HomePageState is called whenever _url is updated.
-If _url is empty, it shows a loading spinner.
-Otherwise, it shows the WebViewPage with the URL.
+11. The checkIsEmu method is responsible for checking if the device is an emulator.
+It uses the DeviceInfoPlugin to retrieve information about the Android device and checks various properties to determine if it is an emulator.

-7. When _HomePageState is removed from the tree (for example, when navigating away from the HomePage), dispose() is called.
-If the navigation to the Tetris game page has not been completed yet, it completes the navigation in the dispose() method.
+12. The build method of the _HomePageState class is called whenever the state changes.
+If the _url is empty, it displays a CircularProgressIndicator in the center of the screen.
+Otherwise, it renders the WebViewPage passing the _url value.

 ## Flow